 The district has a grievance procedure for disability discrimination complaints.
-For a description of this procedure, or any further relevant information, contact the Section 504/ADA Coordinator: Lynn A. Baldus, Secondary Principal, St. Ansgar Schools, PO Box 398, 206 East 8th St., St. Ansgar, Iowa 50472, (641) 713-4720, lbaldus@sstacsd.org.
+For a description of this procedure, or any further relevant information, contact the Section 504/ADA Coordinator: Jer Osgood, Elementary Principal, St. Ansgar Schools, PO Box 398, 206 East 8th St., St. Ansgar, Iowa 50472, (641) 713-2331 or iosgood@stacsd.org.